 JAG Founders and Leaders – Marty Shultz, Cathy McKee Oleson, Carolyn Warner and Ken Smith with student leaders David Rodriguez and Ashley Rodriguez.

-Today, JAG has 29 programs in Arizona schools serving over 1,300 students and is consistently exceeding the national standards set by Jobs for America’s Graduates.
+Today, JAG has 30 programs in Arizona serving over 1,300 students and is consistently exceeding the national standards set by Jobs for America’s Graduates.
+All JAG programs are based on the evidenced-based national model developed by Jobs for America’s Graduates.
+JAG Arizona is consistently exceeding the JAG National Standards, and continues to be recognized for outstanding performance in the network.